dbadea-dn/linux/Documentation/admin-guide/sysctl/net.rst

 This enables hardening for the BPF JIT compiler.
 Supported are eBPF JIT backends.
 Enabling hardening trades off performance, but can mitigate JIT spraying.

-Values :
+Values:

-	0 - disable JIT hardening (default value)
+	- 0 - disable JIT hardening (default value)
-	1 - enable JIT hardening for unprivileged users only 2 - enable JIT hardening for all users
+	- 1 - enable JIT hardening for unprivileged users only
+	- 2 - enable JIT hardening for all users

 bpf_jit_kallsyms
 ----------------